idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

   - manager
 ---

 Coaching is like midwifery.
-A midwife can not give birth to the baby, she facilitate the birth.
-Similarly, a coach can not give a solution, they must give birth to the insight from within the coachee.
-Coaching is asking questions, guiding, and facilitating understanding.
+A midwife can not give birth to the baby, she facilitates the birth.
+Similarly, a coach can not give a solution, she must give birth to the insight from within the coachee.
+Coaching is asking questions, guiding, and facilitating understanding, and this post collects my studies on the topic.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->